Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 ```

-The "Provider" property is automatically passed since NewsDto inherits from the SdkItem class and thus is not needed as an additonal argument.
+The "Provider" property is automatically passed since NewsDto inherits from the SdkItem class and thus is not needed as an additional argument.

 ## Filtering items

-Retriving a collection of items can be done by using the methods:
+Retrieving a collection of items can be done by using the methods:

 ``` C#
     /// <summary>